dsogari/doml/packages/core/syntax.md

 Variables from the current scope are visible in the child scope, but not vice versa; homonymous variables are [_shadowed_].
 Global registries, such as counters used for cross-referencing, have shared scope and may be updated.

 Transcluded documents are primarily intended as _structural fragments_ rather than reusable templates.
-Multiple expansion of the same document is permitted only if object labels use [variable expansion](#variable-expansion) to ensure uniqueness.
+Nevertheless, multiple expansion of the same document is permitted, provided that its xref labels use [variable expansion](#variable-expansion) to ensure uniqueness.

 #### Flow-control